khaosans/basic-chat/docs/REASONING_FEATURES.md

 - **Technical Details**: Implements token-level streaming with real-time step extraction using regex patterns and confidence assessment algorithms

 **Implementation Insights:**
 The Chain-of-Thought implementation uses a sophisticated prompt engineering approach that structures the AI's reasoning into distinct phases.
 The system employs regex pattern matching to extract numbered steps from the LLM response, enabling real-time display of the reasoning process.
-This approach provides 90% confidence for analytical queries by making the AI's thought process transparent and verifiable, allowing users to follow the logical progression and identify potential errors in reasoning.
+This approach provides 90% confidence for analytical queries by making the AI's thought process transparent and verifiable, allowing users to follow the logical progression and identify potential errors in reasoning (Wei et al.).

 **Best Practices:**
 - Use CoT mode for mathematical problems, logic puzzles, and analytical questions